fbgallet/roam-extension-live-ai-assistant/docs/generative-ai.md

 `<%LIVEAIGEN:Summarize the content provided in context,{current},{append}%>` => text prompt applied to the current block content, AI response appended to the current block content.

 `<%LIVEAIGEN:{((cSoBrilIU))+((Iuq6UTY5C))},[[my last article]],,,4%>` => prompt in the first referenced block (and children) and instructions (for example about the output format) in the second referenced block, will be applied to the content of 'my last article' page and all its linked references (including up to the 4 levels).

+`<%LIVEAIGEN:Analyze this content,{children},{chat}%>` => opens the Live AI Chat panel with "Analyze this content" as the prompt, all children blocks as context displayed in the Results panel, and automatically executes the AI response for an interactive conversation.

 ### <%LIVEAITEMPLATE:template,context,target,model,template levels,context levels,context uids%>`